OuhscBbmc/OuhscMunge/README.md

 ### Download and Installation Instructions
 <!--
-The *release* version of IalsaSynthesis can be installed from [CRAN](http://cran.r-project.org/web/packages/OuhscMunge/).
+The *release* version of OuhscMunge can be installed from [CRAN](http://cran.r-project.org/web/packages/OuhscMunge/).
 ```r
 install.packages("OuhscMunge")
 ```